rigdev/docs/docs/examples/oauth.md

 as well.

 The text field and submit button are functionless at the moment.
 The last thing will be to complete their functionality.
 We will add two new endpoints in the backend `updateData` and `getData`. `updateData` stores user-specific data (just plain text here) and `getData` fetches it.
 User authorization will be handled by the authorization middleware we added earlier when we updated the Network settings.
-The middleware adds a `X-Rig-User-ID` header with a user ID of the user associated to the previous access token
+The middleware adds a `X-Rig-User-ID` header with a user ID of the user associated with the previous access token

 ```go title="main.go"
 func runServer() {